notJamesHan/notJamesHan/README.md

 > 💻 I'm looking to collaborate on new open-source projects.

-I am James Han, recent Graduate at UT Dallas
+I am James Han, a recent Graduate at UT Dallas CS MS

 #### 🌱 Interests
 -  AI/ML